Jodey Arrington: Texas Tech

 After a year in the Gulf Coast position, Arrington returned to Texas Tech to serve as its system chief of staff.
-The Tech System includes Texas Tech University, Texas Tech Health Sciences Center and Angelo State University.
-He also served as the primary liaison to the vice chancellors throughout the system.
+The Tech System includes Texas Tech University, Texas Tech Health Sciences Center, Midwestern State University (which did not join the Tech System until after Arrington's tenure there), and Angelo State University.
+He also served as the primary liaison to the vice-chancellors throughout the system.

 In 2011, Arrington was named Vice Chancellor for Research and Commercialization at Texas Tech University System.
 During his seven-year tenure with the Texas Tech University System, Arrington chaired the Task Force for Enrollment Growth and was the chief architect of "Leading the Way", the strategic plan for the universities within the TTU System.

 Arrington worked to secure the naming rights to the Laura W. Bush Institute for Women's Health for the university health sciences center.
 Since securing the naming rights in 2007, the institute has been responsible for raising hundreds of thousands of dollars for women's health care issues.

 Scott Laboratories

 In 2014, Arrington became president of Scott Laboratories in Lubbock.
-As president of a healthcare innovation holding company, which includes a comprehensive health system, Arrington's primary role was to launch and grow new ventures as well as supporting new revenue opportunities at the health system.
+As president of a healthcare innovation holding company, which includes a comprehensive health system, Arrington's primary role was to launch and grow new ventures and support new revenue opportunities at the health system.

 Until his election to Congress, Arrington focused on developing a telehealth startup, launching an innovative insurance product, and establishing a digital marketing platform for the health system.